projecthydra-labs/hydra-validations/README.md

 ### FormatValidator

-Extends the ActiveModel::Validations::FormatValidator, adding EnumerableBehavior.
+Extends `ActiveModel::Validations::FormatValidator`, adding EnumerableBehavior.

-See documentation for ActiveModel::Validations::FormatValidator for usage and options.
+See documentation for `ActiveModel::Validations::FormatValidator` for usage and options.

 ```ruby
 class FormatValidatable